hadi-jabbari/SlimMessageBus/README.md

 ## Features

-* Types of messaging patterns supported:
+- Types of messaging patterns supported:
-  * Publish-subscribe
+  - Publish-subscribe
-  * Request-response
+  - Request-response
-  * Queues
+  - Queues
-  * Hybrid of the above (e.g. Kafka with multiple topic consumers in one group)
+  - Hybrid of the above (e.g. Kafka with multiple topic consumers in one group)
-* Modern async/await syntax and TPL
+- Modern async/await syntax and TPL
-* Fluent configuration
+- Fluent configuration
-* Because SlimMessageBus is a facade, you have the ability to swap broker implementations
+- Because SlimMessageBus is a facade, you have the ability to swap broker implementations
-  * Using nuget pull another broker provider
+  - Using NuGet pull another broker provider
-  * Reconfigure SlimMessageBus and retest your app
+  - Reconfigure SlimMessageBus and retest your app
-  * Try out the messaging middleware that works best for your app (Kafka vs. Redis) without having to rewrite your app.
+  - Try out the messaging middleware that works best for your app (Kafka vs. Redis) without having to rewrite your app.

 ## Principles

-* The core of `SlimMessageBus` is "slim"
+- The core of `SlimMessageBus` is "slim"
-  * Simple, common and friendly API to work with messaging systems
+  - Simple, common and friendly API to work with messaging systems
-  * No external dependencies.
+  - No external dependencies.
-  * The core interface can be used in domain model (e.g. Domain Events)
+  - The core interface can be used in domain model (e.g. Domain Events)
-* Plugin architecture:
+- Plugin architecture:
-  * DI integration (Microsoft.Extensions.DependencyInjection, Autofac, CommonServiceLocator, Unity)
+  - DI integration (Microsoft.Extensions.DependencyInjection, Autofac, CommonServiceLocator, Unity)
-  * Message serialization (JSON, XML)
+  - Message serialization (JSON, XML)
-  * Use your favorite messaging broker as provider by simply pulling a NuGet package
+  - Use your favorite messaging broker as a provider by simply pulling a NuGet package
-* No threads created (pure TPL)
+- No threads created (pure TPL)
-* Async/Await support
+- Async/Await support
-* Fluent configuration
+- Fluent configuration
-* Logging is done via [`Microsoft.Extensions.Logging.Abstractions`](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Abstractions/), so that you can connect your favorite logger provider.
+- Logging is done via [`Microsoft.Extensions.Logging.Abstractions`](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Abstractions/) so that you can connect to your favorite logger provider.

 ## License